 The Fond du Lac Area Housing Coalition, formed in 1990 as the Fond du Lac Coalition to End Homelessness, serves as the Continuum of Care (COC) for the County.
-The agencies (ADVOCAP, Solutions Center and Salvation Army) within this group are the primary resource for directly assisting homeless persons make the transition to permanent housing and independent living.
+The agencies (ADVOCAP,

+Solutions Center and Salvation Army) within this group are the primary resource for directly assisting homeless persons make the transition to permanent housing and independent living.

 As part of the Housing Coalition, the City continued to assist with providing housing opportunities through its Homestead Opportunity Program.
 The Homestead Opportunity Program facilitates the acquisition of empty residential lots and works with Habitat for Humanity to builds new homes for low income individuals.
 Although this activity may not serve homeless persons directly, it provides affordable permanent housing to individuals who may not otherwise have an opportunity for homeownership and who may have transitioned from homelessness to supportive housing to independent living.
-Due to COVID19, collaboration, communication and services had to be modified to adhere to public health requirements.
-However, all members of the Housing Coalition were extremely committed to help those in need.
+All members of the Housing Coalition were extremely committed to help those in need.